How To Get Rid of Gnats in Plants Using Dish Soap

 Water thoroughly until you see water exit from the bottom of the drainage hole.

-Resume the treatment for every watering until you’ve gotten rid of the gnats.
-I would even recommend keeping it going for another one or two weeks to guarantee the death of any remaining larvae.
+Resume the treatment every other time you water your plant until you’ve gotten rid of the gnats.
+I would even recommend keeping it going for two sessions to guarantee the death of any remaining larvae.

 Don’t get me wrong; our dish soap solution will work.
 It’s just less effective and will take longer to get rid of the larvae.